-NOTE 7 - DEVELOPER TRANSACTIONS AND CONCENTRATIONS
+NOTE 8 - DEVELOPER TRANSACTIONS AND CONCENTRATIONS

 The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$74,375 for the period from inception January 10, 2023 to September 30, 2023.
+In connection with that agreement, Developer contributions to the general fund were \$68,683 for the fiscal year ended September 30, 2024.
+The Developer owes \$34,342 to the District as of September 30, 2024.

-The District's activity is dependent upon the continued involvement of the Developer, the loss of which could have a material adverse effect on the District's operations
+The District's activity is dependent upon the continued involvement of the Developer Landowner, the loss of which could have a material adverse effect on the District's operations.

-NOTE 8 - RISK MANAGEMENT
+NOTE 9 - RISK MANAGEMENT